15 Third Trimester Tips from a Chiropractor - Baby Chick

 4. Sit Upright With Knees Below Hips and a Nice Arch in Your Lumbar Spine

 Your belly should always be forward and lower than your hips.
-If you slouch or sit with legs up (as in a recliner), gravity pulls the baby’s heaviest part (back of the head) towards your spine.
+If you slouch or sit with your legs up (as in a recliner), gravity pulls the baby’s heaviest part (back of the head) towards your spine.
 This leads to more sunnyside-up babies (Occiput Posterior), which is a far more difficult position to deliver in.
 On the other hand, the Occiput Anterior position (baby facing your spine) is ideal for vaginal delivery—so allow gravity to work in your favor by sitting forward.

 5. Sit on an Exercise/Yoga Ball for 20 Minutes, 3 Times Daily

 While sitting there, bounce gently and do pelvic tilts.
-It also feels nice to do figure 8’s slowly and quickly.
+It also feels nice to do Figure 8’s slowly and quickly.
 This aids in opening the pelvis and mobilizing the joints/ligaments/muscles.
 This is also a great position to labor in!

 6. Get on All 4’s!